1.2.2023

 What are the advantages of a diverse corporate culture?

-All can contribute their own strengths and individuality.
+Everyone can contribute their own strengths and individuality.

 What are the most important advantages of an online event for you?

-What was the feedback from the event?
+How was the feedback from the event?

 What challenges did you face during the process?